Tetration-Lab/turing-zero/README.md

 ##### Frontend

-[Type5-zkEVM](https://t5zkevm.tetrationlab.com/) is a website where you can simulate our type5 EVM in the playground, similary to [evm.codes](https://www.evm.codes/?fork=shanghai)
+[Type5-zkEVM](https://t5zkevm.tetrationlab.com/) is a website where you can simulate our type5 EVM in the playground, similarly to [evm.codes](https://www.evm.codes/?fork=shanghai)

 We will provide the option for users to prove computation on our Type5 zkEVM directly from frontend in the future.